 In repeated dermal toxicity studies toxic effects were observed in three organ systems: in the kidney, male reproductive organs and peripheral blood.
 In a subchronic study tubular dilatation and papillary necrosis of the kidneys, tubular degeneration in the testes, and signs of microcytic hypochromic anemia were found in Fischer 344 rats at 70 mg/kg bw/d Cagen et al. (1989).
 Toxic effects in the testes seen as degeneration of germinal epithelium were observed in male rats exposed to 60 mg/kg bw/d for a period of 28 days (Shell, 1975).
-Tubular degeneration in the testes observed at 60 mg/kg bw/d is the most sensitive effect from which classification should be derived.
-60 mg/kg bw/d corresponds to 20 mg/kg bw/d in a 90-day study, which is markedly lower than the critical dose of \leq 100 mg/kg bw/d for Xn, harmful; R 48/21 (Directives 67/548/EEC, Annex VI) and of \leq 200 mg/kg bw/d for STOT Rep. 2 - H373 according to CLP-Regulation 2008 (Annex I, Part 3.9).
+Dose-related significant increases in absolute and relative liver weights were seen in female rats of all dose groups and in male rats exposed to 15 mg/kg bw/d and above.
+This was the most sensitive effect from which classification should be derived.
+The dose 7.5 mg/kg bw/d corresponds to 2.5 mg/kg bw/d in a 90-day study, which is markedly lower than the critical dose of ≤100 mg/kg bw/d for Xn, harmful; R 48/21 (Directives 67/548/EEC, Annex VI) and of ≤200 mg/kg bw/d for STOT Rep. 2 - H373 according to CLP-Regulation 2008 (Annex I, Part 3.9).

-Thus, classification and labelling of 4-tert-butylbenzoic acid as T (toxic); R48/24 and in Category 1 is applicable because the criteria for STOT Rep. 1 - H372 (≤ 20 mg/kg bw/d) according to CLP-Regulation 2008 is fulfilled.
+Thus, classification and labelling of 4-tert-butylbenzoic acid as T (toxic); R48/24 and in Category 1 is applicable because the criteria for STOT Rep. 1 - H372 (≤20 mg/kg bw/d) according to CLP-Regulation 2008 is fulfilled.